disrupt01/Inventory-Management-System/README.md

 # Inventory-Management-System
-A small college project using GUI tj=kinter in python
+A small college project using GUI tkinter in python